glasgowm148/ergonaut-handbook/Developers.md

  - [Ergo P2S Playground](https://wallet.plutomonkey.com/p2s/?source=dHJ1ZQ==) - A web-based tool to quickly get the address that corresponding to a script - [Video tutorial #2](https://www.youtube.com/watch?v=DgztoNDFG8U)
  - [ergo-dex-sdk-js](https://github.com/ergoplatform/ergo-dex-sdk-js)

+### Appkit

+ - [Ergo Appkit (Polyglot library)](https://github.com/aslesarenko/ergo-appkit) - Appkit: A Library for Polyglot Development of Ergo Applications using [GraalVM](https://www.graalvm.org/)
+  - [Appkit Examples](https://github.com/aslesarenko/ergo-appkit-examples) - Examples of using Ergo Appkit for Polyglot Development of Ergo Applications

+The Appkit library is based on GraalVM - a novel next generation approach to implement software which is reusable across several programming languages and execution environments.

+Appkit has idiomatic Java API and is written in Java/Scala.
+It is a thin wrapper around core components provided by ErgoScript interpreter and Ergo protocol implementations which are written in Scala.

+Using Appkit Ergo applications can be written in one of the languages supported by GraalVM (i.e. Java, JavaScript, C/C++, Python, Ruby, R) and using this library applications can communicate with Ergo nodes via unified API and programming model provided by Appkit.
+In addition Appkit based Ergo applications can be compiled into native code using native-image ahead of time compiler and then executed without Java VM with very fast startup time and lower runtime memory overhead compared to a Java VM.

+ - [ErgoTool](https://github.com/aslesarenko/ergo-tool) - A Command Line Interface for Ergo based on Appkit and [GraalVM](https://www.graalvm.org/)

 ## Hackathon